Funchal Attractions: Farmers’ Market (Mercado dos Lavradores)

-Mercado dos Lavradores is located between the centre of Funchal and the Old Town, so the visit can be easily combined with many other attractions, for example with visiting:
+Mercado dos Lavradores is located between the center of Funchal and the Old Town, so the visit can be easily combined with many other attractions, for example with visiting:

-– The Old Town of Funchal with its colourful doors and beautiful street art.
+– The Old Town of Funchal with its colorful doors and beautiful street art.
 See post: Zona Velha Funchal

 – A 17th-century fortress built to protect Madeira against pirates: São Tiago Fort